 Central I-70 / Colorado Department of Transportation, Denver, Colorado

 Representing Colorado Department of Transportation in the procurement of an availability payment P3 project for the Central 70 project

 Regional Transportation District (RTD), Denver, Colorado

-Represented RTD in structuring, negotiating and implementing a $2 billion public-private partnership for two corridors of FasTracks, a light rail and commuter rail program (the first public-private transit/rail program successfully undertaken in the United States); part of the legal team representing RTD on the Eagle P3 project for the East Corridor commuter rail line to DIA, the Gold Line and the Maintenance Facility; negotiated with two railroads for the acquisition of corridor right-of-way
+Represented RTD in structuring, negotiating, and implementing a $2 billion public-private partnership for two corridors of FasTracks—a light rail and commuter rail program (the first public-private transit/rail program successfully undertaken in the United States); part of legal team representing RTD on the EAGLE P3 project for the East Corridor commuter rail line to DIA, the Gold Line, and the Maintenance Facility; negotiated with two railroads for the acquisition of corridor right-of-way

 Airport, Transit, Highway Projects

-Served as strategic advisor and counsel to several private and public entities on transportation and infrastructure matters.
-Projects include transit oriented development, highway matters, and representing airports on matters ranging from airport revenue diversion, privatization issues, and P3 terminal projects and commercial development both on and off-airport
+Served as strategic advisor and counsel to several private and public entities on transportation and infrastructure projects including transit-oriented developments and highway matters; representing airports on matters ranging from airport revenue diversion and privatization issues to P3 terminal projects and commercial development both on and off-airport